eclipsesource/tabris-js/doc/migration-guide.md

 ### jsxProperties

-It used to be necessary to override this property to add JSX attributes to a custom component.
+It used to be necessary to declare this property to add JSX attributes to a custom component.
 This now happens automatically.
-You can still override it in case the outcome of that is not satisfactory.
-That may be the case because properties that are either functions or are marked as readonly are excluded.
+The mechanism itself is still present, but the property is now named `jsxAttributes` to make it distinct from the properties of the created object.
+Declaring `jsxAttributes` may sometimes be be necessary because properties that are either functions or are marked as readonly are not available as JSX attributes by default.

 ## Cordova plugins